https://homeofficemedia.blog.gov.uk/electronic-travel-authorisation-eta-factsheet-november-2024/

 We are making improvements to deliver a more streamlined, digital immigration system which will be quicker and more secure for the millions of people who pass through the UK border each year.

-We are introducing ETAs worldwide for visitors to the UK who do not currently need a visa for short stays, or who do not already have a UK immigration status prior to travelling – an ETA is a digital permission to travel.
+Electronic Travel Authorisations (ETAs) are being introduced worldwide for visitors to the UK who do not currently need a visa for short stays, or who do not already have a UK immigration status.

-Eligible non-Europeans can apply in advance from 27 November 2024 and will need an ETA to travel from 8 January 2025.
+Eligible non-Europeans can now apply for an ETA and will need an ETA to travel from 8 January 2025.

 Eligible Europeans can apply from 5 March 2025 and will need an ETA to travel from 2 April 2025.